 The Firesteed Oregon Pinot Noir 2019 is a taste of Oregon Pinot, sourced from several AVAs inside the state.
-The Oregon version of wine from California with simply California on the label as the place of origin.
+The Oregon version of wine from California simply California on the label as the place of origin.
 When folks think of Oregon Pinot Noir, they usually think of Willamette Valley, but there is more to Oregon wine.

-There are over 20 AVAs and sub-AVAs in Oregon, and while Pinot Noir is the best-known grape the is grown, they farm a wide range of wine grapes.
+There are over 20 AVAs and sub-AVAs in Oregon, and while Pinot Noir is the best-known grape that is grown, they farm a wide range of wine grapes.
 Firesteed was started in 1992 and had a wide range of Willamette Valley Pinot Noir and an Estate Pinot, along with Pinot Gris and Reisling White wine.

 Oregon Willamette Valley Pinot Noir can be pricey, and this wine lists for $17 and is available at Trader Joe’s for $11.99.
 One interesting detail concerning Oregon wine bottles selling for less than $40 typically have screw caps, and over $40 have corks.

 The Firesteed Oregon Pinot Noir 2019 has a screw cap, and I approve of their logic.
 Under $40 Pinot Noirs, probably are not wines you would cellar, so a screw cap is practical.
 The over $40 Pinots may be laid down for a year or two, and a cork is better for that purpose.